Strong relationships fuel farm success

 Their relationship management includes a unique approach to supplier appreciation.
 Several years ago, they purchased a local golf course that now plays an important role in supporting the farming enterprise.

 While most businesses the size of Under and Over the Hill farms would expect to be wined and dined by suppliers, they do the opposite.
 Every year they invite farm suppliers to a golf tournament designed to say thanks for their contribution to the success of the business.
-The event was postponed this year due to COVID-19, but the Berrys hope to be back on schedule for 2021.

 “We invite all our parts, chemical and input suppliers – everyone we contract.
 We just have a fun day.
 Everybody gets to mix and meet and have a steak supper,” Chad says.
 The golf course restaurant also supports farm staff, delivering up to 40 meals daily during harvest season.